Priory Student Council is made up of two children from each class.

 We have a School Council meeting once a month.
 The class representatives feedback from their discussions with their class and take notes of new ideas.

-Over the last term the school council members have been asking their year groups their views about lunch times.
-They have fed back to the meeting and they have agreed a number of ideas that they would like to suggest to Mrs Youngman.
+Last year, the school council members have been asking their year groups their views about lunch times.
+They have fed back to the meeting and they have agreed a number of ideas that they would like to suggest to Mrs Fraser.
 They enjoy the adult led sport activities at lunch time and want these to continue.
 They would also like a dedicated quiet area where they can do colouring, play with fidget spinners and play card and board games.
-At the last meeting they wrote a formal letter to Mrs Youngman with their ideas.
-Unfortunately they decided the chocolate found idea would probably not be agreed as we are a healthy school so it was not included in the end!
+At the last meeting they wrote a formal letter to Mrs Fraser with their ideas.
+We are starting to get a new student council set up this year, amid the Covid situation.
+Please bear with us!

 What is the Eco-Council?